jacksen-ng/fast-api/README.md

 >[!NOTE]
 >Please use a Linux environment to proceed.

-- First, download all the files and change the directory:
-1. First, download all the files and change the directory:
+1. First, download the **app** folder and follow the process below:
     ```bash
     cd
     mkdir fastapi